2. What is self-build and custom build?

-The terms 'self-build' and 'custom build' are used to describe instances where individuals or groups are involved in creating their own home.
+The terms 'self-build' and 'custom build' are used where individuals or groups are involved in creating their own home.
 The amount of personal involvement will vary.

 Custom build homes are where you work with a developer as an individual or a group to help deliver your own home.
 The developer may help to find a plot, manage the construction and arrange the finance for your new home.
 This is more of a hands-off approach but your home will be tailored to match your individual requirements.